-In line with the Least Restrictive Access approach, it is necessary to decide which set of standards are most appropriate to the route, always bearing in mind who the actual and potential users are, or might be, and what they need.
+Adopting the Least Restrictive Access approach requires that all work must reach the highest possible standard.
+It is necessary to decide which set of standards are most appropriate to the route, always bearing in mind who the actual and potential users are, or might be, and what they need.

-Case Study: Engaging black and ethnic minority women from Cardiff in physical activity
+Case Study: engaging black and minority ethnic women from Cardiff in physical activity